cran/pmml/README.md

 -----

-Please note that the ‘pmml’ project is released with a [Contributor Code of Conduct](https://github.com/SoftwareAG/r-pmml/blob/master/.github/CODE_OF_CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/SoftwareAG/r-pmml/blob/master/.github/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.